E-3

 P-3 artists may be responsible for paying all fees pertaining to a P-3 petition.
 They must pay the Form I-539 fee for their P-4 dependents.

-Note: If a dependent will file Form I-539/I-539A to apply for a P-4 change of status or extension at the same time as the filing of an P-3 petition (Form I-129) for the artist, submit the Form I-539/I-539A to FSIS so that we can mail it in the same envelope with the P-3 petition.
+Note: Dependents have the option to file Form I-539 online at the USCIS website or FSIS can courtesy file a paper application for an P-4 change of status or extension at the same time as the filing of a P-3 petition (Form I-129) for the artist.
+Submit the Form I-539/I-539A and filing fee to FSIS so that we can mail it in the same envelope with the P-3 petition.

 (top)